-This article is very old, from around 2007.
+This article is very old, from around 2006.
 It was originally published on my old website, flylab.ovh.org, now defunct.
 It’s unlikely to have much educational value.
 I’ve republished it mainly for sentimental reasons.
-Grammar and style were left “as is”.

-I’d describe the High Voltage Generator (HVGen 2.0) I have built using two ignition coils from scratch.
-You can do some interesting experiments and demonstrations using this device.
+I’d like to describe the High Voltage Generator (HVGen 2.0) that I built using two ignition coils salvaged from a car junkyard.
+You can conduct some interesting experiments and demonstrations using this device.

 Construction

-The HVGen consists of 3 main parts: a signal generator, a high voltage block and a power supply.
+The HVGen consists of three main parts: a signal generator, a high voltage block, and a power supply.

 Part | Description |